My Coronavirus (Covid-19) Investing Strategy For Peer to Peer Lending and the Stock Market

 So why not buy individual shares?
 Many amateur investors are trying their hand at stock picking during the Covid-19 crisis.
 You could, for example, go all-in on a company that manufactures ventilators.
 It sounds like a good idea until you consider what happens when the virus passes and the company has a massive overstock of ventilators it can’t sell.
 Plus oftentimes, share price already has such factors priced in.

-For example, as of March 2020, if you purchased International Consolidated Airlines Group (IAG:LN), which contains companies such as British Airways, the share price is down almost 70%.
+For example, as of March 2020, if you purchased International Consolidated Airlines Group (IAG:LN), which contains companies such as British Airways, the share price was down almost 70%.

 Remember, you only lose money in the stock market when you sell.